Saraholoughlin5/Milestone-Project-1/README.md

 The contact page contains the same header and footer information as the homepage.
 The body of the page contains the name of the market with a portion of the homepage main image as a background.

-Beneath the main image a 'Contact Us' section displays name, address, phone and email information beneath a 'Details' heading (left) and a 'Newsletter' email submission form and image (right).
+A 'Contact Us' section displays name, address, phone and email information beneath a 'Details' heading (left) and a 'Newsletter' email submission form and image (right).
 In mobile view the 'Newsletter' appears beneath the 'Details' and the image is removed.
+Clicking on the button currently resets the form field if an email address is entered.

 ### **Responsivity**